KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 ## Talks

 {: style="text-align: justify" }
+<a class="rec" href="https://www.youtube.com/watch?v=Y8Ke6HCGqhc&t=3022s">The neural coding of internal states underlying innate social behaviors</a><br>
+<b>David Anderson (2024)</b><br>
+This talk is a beautiful overview of a journey to understand the neural basis of aggression and other innate social behaviours.
+It uses a combination of computational modelling and causal perturbations to convincingly demonstrate the presence of a line attractor network in hypothalamus that controls some of these fundamental behaviours.

+{: style="text-align: justify" }
 <a class="rec" href="https://www.youtube.com/watch?v=E29uad2FUVE&t=280s">About a biological ring attractor network</a><br>
 <b>Vivek Jayaraman (2020)</b><br>
 The human brain has ~100 billion neurons, the mouse brain ~100 million, and the fly brain just 100,000.
 However, we're increasingly beginning to understand how function and cognition arises from these 100,000 fly neurons, and this talk gives an awesome overview of how this understanding emerges in the context of the <i>Drosophila</i> navigation system.